 If you are local to the Prescott area, please call (928)925-9223 for the purchase of this pot.
 This will save you shipping costs.

-This vessel is a native wingfield clay body and is fired in oxidation where the rich iron deposits in the clay turn the vessel orange with gray and black fire clouds.
-We find this exact size and shape in the archaeological record in Prescott and Phoenix.
+This vessel is a native buff clay body from Phoenix and is fired in oxidation where the rich iron deposits in the clay turn the vessel a buff color.
+The jar is then painted with red hematite mixed with mesquite sap.
+It is then fired in oxidation and covered with broken pot sherds so clouding does not occur.
+We find this exact size and shape in the archaeological record in Phoenix.
+Please note there is a small chip on the rim.
+The vessel is structurally sound and the chip will not impact the function at all.

 There are no reviews yet.